V-Burton/Pipex/README.md

 Please note that this README is intended to provide a brief overview of the Pipex project and some useful tips.

 Happy coding!

+## Edit : Somethings wrong with the Bonus part.
+I'll fixe it soon!